 Bio

-Marnie Benney is an Independent Curator working at the intersection of contemporary art and technology.
+Marnie Benney is an Independent Curator exploring the intersection of contemporary art, technology and design.

-Over the last decade, she has produced 27 exhibitions in city centers, public spaces, galleries and festivals around the world including the New York Hall of Science, University of Cambridge London, the National Aquarium in Maryland, and The Nook Gallery in Los Angeles.
+Over the past decade, she has produced more than 40 exhibitions in city centers, public spaces, galleries and festivals worldwide.
+Her work has been showcased at leading institutions including the New York Hall of Science, University of Cambridge in London, the National Aquarium in Maryland, and The Misk Art Institute in Riyadh, Saudi Arabia.

 Benney’s work investigates the societal, cultural and future implications of technology through the lens of contemporary art.
-In 2019 Benney launched AIArtists.org, the world’s largest community of artists using Artificial Intelligence, where she serves as Curator and provides a platform for artists to explore the future implications of AI on society.
+In 2019, she founded AIArtists.org, the world’s largest community of artists working with Artificial Intelligence, where she serves as Curator and provides a platform for artists to explore the future implications of AI on society.

-Benney is Curatorial Advisor and a Board Member at SciArt Initiative, a leading international organization dedicated to fostering the convergence of science, art, and technology, which has been covered in publications including The New York Times & Forbes.
-Benney also serves as Curatorial Advisor to Lumen Art Prize, called “The world’s pre-eminent technology art prize” by The Guardian.
+Benney previously served as Curator at SciArt Initiative, a leading global organization dedicated to the exploration of science and art, which has been covered in publications including The New York Times & Forbes.
+Benney also served as Curatorial Advisor to the Lumen Art Prize, described as “The world’s pre-eminent technology art prize” by The Guardian.

-She has developed workshops and curriculums about the role of technology in art for Christie’s Education, Pennsylvania College of Art & Design and Rutgers, and was previously the Gallery Director at the Pennsylvania College of Art & Design.
+She has developed workshops and curricula on art and technology for institutions including Christie’s Education and Rutgers University, and previously served as Gallery Director for Pennsylvania College of Art & Design.

-If you’re interested in my services – curating exhibitions and events, developing cultural programming, or giving presentations on the intersection of art and technology – please contact me at mkb@marniebenney.com.
+If you’re interested in her services – curating exhibitions and events, developing cultural programming, or giving presentations on the intersection of art and technology – please contact Marnie at mkb@marniebenney.com.

 Photo Credit: Emily Hlaváč Green Photography